-During October and March, adult beetles land on your lawn, dig a hole and lay eggs.
-These eggs hatch into larvae and it's these larvae that can damage your lawn as they feed on it's roots.
+Around this time of year and again in March, adult beetles land on your lawn, dig a hole and lay eggs.
+These eggs hatch into larvae and it's these larvae that can damage your lawn as they feed on its roots.
 In this way, the adult black beetle does very little damage to your lawn other than to dig a hole and lay eggs.
 This means you should always target the larvae rather than the adult.

 How can you tell if you have beetles?